michaelrommel/clipboard-win/src/raw/README.image.md

 - Specifying the desired clipboard content based on the `image`-crate's ImageFormat Enum.
+- Specifying the desired clipboard content based on the standard mime-type for Svg.
 - Specifying the desired output format as `image`-crate's ImageOutputFormat
-- Specifying the `Format Name` as string for the text formats, the outputformat is automatically set to `CF_UNICODETEXT`
+- Specifying the `Format Name` as string for the text formats that do not also put one of the `CF_*TEXT` formats on the clipboard (currently only `image/svg+xml`, potentially `text/plain` or `text/html`), the outputformat is automatically set to `CF_UNICODETEXT`